Sunshades for Passive Cooling

 Sunshades and Natural Heating

-As temperatures drop, the objective of your HVAC system will change from cooling rooms to heating them.
+As temperatures drop, the aim of your HVAC system will change from cooling rooms to heating them.
 Radiant heat from the sun can warm these spaces and ease the burden on the heating system.
 The most efficient sunshade design allows for passive cooling in the summer and passive heating in the winter.
 Sunshades conserve energy.

 LEED Certified Seal